The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Getting to know Gucheondong

+This area is home to numerous restaurants, accommodations, and a large parking area for day hikers.
+It’s also where long-distance buses depart from and arrive at, which I’ve circled on the map in green.
 Staying in this area is the most convenient option.
-There are numerous Korean pensions, but the lodging I recommend is the Muju Camping Caravan, which can be booked using an international card online.
+There are several Korean pensions, but I recommend the Muju Camping Caravan, which can be booked online using an international card.

 Map of Gucheondong